ashuftw/working-notes/content/Literature/230904 Verb Exceptions for Passiv (that can't be in passiv).md

+---
+title: Verb Exceptions for Passiv (that can't be in passiv)
+draft: false
+date: 2023-09-04
+---

 1. **Sterben** (to die)
     - Ich sterbe.
 (I am dying.)
     - Passive: X (Cannot be used in the passive voice)